| Risk Factors

 It is not possible to prevent keratoconjunctivitis sicca.
 It is possible to prevent complications of keratoconjunctivitis sicca, such as infections, from developing.
 To help reduce the chance that the condition will worsen:

-- Try to avoid very dry environments—Furnaces and air conditioning can dry the air, which can evaporate tears too quickly.
+- Avoid very dry environments—Furnaces and air conditioning can dry the air, which can evaporate tears too quickly.
 You may want to use a humidifier, which is a machine that puts moisture back into the air to prevent dry eyes.

 - Dusty and smoky areas can worsen symptoms—If possible, limit time spent in these areas.